EDCD/EDDI/SpeechResponder/Variables.md

     - `transferprice` price to transfer ship to current location (0 if in transit)
     - `transfertime` time to transfer ship to current location (0 if in transit)

+Jump detail

+    - `distance` distance of jump range
+    - `jumps` number of jumps for given range

 ### Shipyard

 The inventory of ships mothballed and available under the `shipyard` object.